Vishal253002/task4DA/README.md

-# 🛍️ Retail Sales Dashboard - Tableau Project
+# 🛍️ Retail Sales Dashboard

 ## 📌 Task Overview
 This project was completed as part of a Data Analyst Internship Task.
-The goal was to design an **interactive dashboard** using Tableau based on a retail sales dataset.
+The goal was to design an **interactive dashboard** using PowerBI based on a retail sales dataset.

 ---